MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-delete-external-tenant-portal.md

 Check the following conditions:

 * No users are in the external tenant, except one global administrator who will delete the tenant.
 You must delete any other users before you can delete the tenant.
 * No applications are in the tenant.
 Make sure that you remove all applications including the **b2c-extensions-app**.
-You must delete all apps listed under **App registrations** in the **All applications** section before proceeding with the deletion of the tenant.
+You must delete all apps listed under **App registrations** in the **All applications** section before proceeding with the deletion.

 ## Prerequisites

 - A Microsoft Entra External ID external tenant that you want to delete.
-- An Azure account that's been assigned at least the [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) role.
+- An Azure account that's been assigned the [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) role.

 ## Delete the external tenant